In 2012, C#5 was released. This version introduced two new keywords async

 returned by MethodAAsync()

-is concretely a chain of tasks and each loop can be ran by a different thread.
-We can see in the console output that the pool threads with IDs 7 and 4 are involved to run sub-tasks of taskA
+is actually a chain of tasks executed sequentially and each loop is executed by a thread chosen randomly.
+We can see in the console output that the pool threads with IDs 7 and 4 are involved in running sub-tasks of taskA

 .
 Notice that the first loop that prints A0